-A fresh dish with summer tomatoes acts as referee between two Mediterranean neighbors, Greece and Italy: delicious risotto with tomato and feta.
-As we mentioned before, risotto is not just another dish, but a whole culture, and the variations that spring from it are infinite.
-You can easily make your own variation using your favorite ingredients, as long as you follow the right steps.
-In this dish, feta, with its very Greek flavor and distinctive slightly sour taste, goes well with the risotto.
+A fresh dish with summer tomatoes acts as a referee between two Mediterranean neighbours, Greece and Italy: delicious risotto with tomato and feta.
+As we mentioned before, risotto is not just another dish, but a whole culture and the variations that spring from it are infinite.
+You can easily make your own variation using your favourite ingredients, as long as you follow the right steps.
+In this dish, feta, with its very Greek flavour and distinctive slightly sour taste, goes well with the risotto.
 This intense white cheese, that stands out and monopolizes the combination with the tomato, bonds amazingly with the thickened rice (all’ onda), and the wedding with the Italian risotto is made strong.

 Risotto with tomato and feta

 Preparation: 10 minutes, plus 20 minutes approx. for cooking.
 To peel the tomatoes easily, blanch them for half a minute into boiling water and remove the skin.
 Remember to check the 3 steps of the Risotto all’ Onda.
 Easy and quick recipe.

 Ingredients (serves 4, as a starter)

 5 cups of vegetable stock

 1½ cup Carnaroli or Vialone or Arborio rice

 3 medium tomatoes, peeled, cut in small cubes